 Teaching prose, drama, and poetry is quick and easy.
 Kids have seen these forms of literature before.
 They just need a little vocabulary, structure, and practice.

-When teaching poetry, I continued with the nursery rhyme theme.
-We counted verses and stanzas, clapped out the rhythm, and pinpointed the rhyming pattern.
+Soon Ms. Sneed moved on to poetry.
+After introducing the elements, things got active.
+The class counted verses and stanzas, clapped out the rhythm, and pinpointed the rhyming pattern.

 The following day, Ms. Sneed distributed a prose, drama, and poetry reference guide.

 As she distributed a practice page, she explained what to do.
 “This excerpt has been written in a mixture of poetry, drama, and prose,” Ms. Sneed said.
 “You will identify the form of literature in the blank area to the right.
 Then explain why you chose that form.
 Use arrows to show the section of text you’re talking about.”

 Ms. Sneed found the practice to be quick and easy – once kids knew what they were looking for.
 Wow, teaching prose, drama, and poetry was actually fun.

 Over the course of her career, Ms. Sneed realized that there were 6 steps to enjoy teaching.
 In order to survive, she had to organize, plan, and simplify.
 Then, to thrive, Ms. Sneed needed to learn, engage, and finally – dive in!
 Follow the Fabulous Teaching Adventures of Ms. Sneed and learn how you can enjoy teaching too.